-The residual value, depreciation method and useful life of each asst are reviewed only where there is an indication that there has been a significant change from the estimate.
+The residual value, depreciation method and useful life of each asset are reviewed only where there is an indication that there has been a significant change from the estimate.

-Gains and losses on disposals are recognised in profit and loss.
+Gains or losses on disposal are recognised in profit and loss.